truongcongthanh2000/CSES-Solutions/README.md

 # CSES-Solutions

-Here are the full solutions of problems on CSES Problem Set ([Link website](https://cses.fi/problemset/)) made by me.
+Here are the full solutions of problems on [CSES Problem Set](https://cses.fi/problemset) made by me.
 Including the following parts:

-* [Introductory Problems](https://github.com/truongcongthanh2000/CSES-Solutions/tree/master/Introductory%20Problems) (All problems have been solved)
+* [Introductory Problems](https://github.com/truongcongthanh2000/CSES-Solutions/tree/master/Introductory%20Problems) (All **24/24** problems have been solved)
 * [Sorting and Searching](https://github.com/truongcongthanh2000/CSES-Solutions/tree/master/Sorting%20and%20Searching) (All problems have been solved)
 * [Dynamic Programming](https://github.com/truongcongthanh2000/CSES-Solutions/tree/master/Dynamic%20Programming) (All problems have been solved)
 * [Graph Algorithms](https://github.com/truongcongthanh2000/CSES-Solutions/tree/master/Graph%20Algorithms) (All problems have been solved)